est-gonzalezr/uniandes-labs-orchestration-system/README.md

 # Components

-ULOS has many componentes that work together to make the whole system work.
+ULOS has many components that work together to make the whole system work.

-Diagram here maybe???

 ## Global Processing Engine